Masque at the baptism of Prince Henry: Ambassadors and diplomatic gift-giving

 Robert Radclyffe, 5th Earl of Sussex was the ambassador from England.
 His companions in Scotland were Lord Wharton, Sir Henry Bromley of Holt, Hugh Portman, Henry Guildford, Oliver Cromwell, Thomas Monson, Henry Clare, Edward Greville, Nicholas Sanderson, Edward Gorges, and William Jeffson, with Richard Coningsby and Mr. Rolles.
 Robert Bowes, the English ambassador in ordinary in Scotland and his wife Eleanor Musgrove also attended.
 The baptism was delayed until this party arrived at Stirling Castle.
 They came through Newcastle upon Tyne where Sussex left his coach, and they were given presents of sugar-loaves, claret, and sack.
-Henry Bromley of Holt, Worcestershire, is known to have employed an African servant, Henry Jetto, at his home, Holt Castle.

 Sussex had audiences with James VI of Scotland and Anne of Denmark on 29 August.
 During the baptism ceremony Sussex carried the child from his bedchamber for the day in the queen's inner hall in the Palace to the Chapel Royal, closely supervised by the Countess of Mar.
 The only Englishmen in the chapel during the ceremony were Sussex, Henry Bromley, and Lord Wharton.
 After discussions with James about Catholics and rebels in Scotland, Sussex left Scotland on 12 September and was injured by a horse near Northallerton on 14 September.

 Sir James Melville of Halhill, a gentleman in the queen's household, described the audience with Anne of Denmark for the ambassadors in the palace of Stirling Castle, when she received their gifts.
 Melville stood behind the queen, beside a table placed especially in the middle of the chamber for the ceremony.
 According to the "Form and Ordering" this ceremony took place after the making of knights, before the feast and masque.
 Melville wrote that Anne of Denmark spoke to the English, the Danish, and the German ambassadors from Mecklenburg and Brunswick in their own languages, but asked him to interpret her speech into French for the Dutch ambassadors, even though her own French was "seemly".
 The ambassadors who gave gifts of jewelry handed them to the queen, then she passed them to Melville, who returned them to their decorative cases and laid them on the table.
 There was an element of competition in this gift-giving, and on Elizabeth's part an effort to assert her relationship to the king of Scotland and the matter of the English succession.
 The Earl of Sussex wrote that the "Scots, Danes, Germans and Dutchmen" admired the gifts as "the most stately presents that ever they saw".